●

 on their site which, again (sadly), is but a derivative work from this site.

-At their page, they claim that the information is taken from Denslow's
+At their page in 2007 was the claim that the information is taken from Denslow's

 10,000 Famous Freemasons.
 It's curious since there are a number of names